katharinalisalin/demo-bug-template/docs/bug-documentation/docs-report.md

 ### Links to the documentation

-Links to the section of the documentation that require adjustment, help us maintainers helps us gradually improve it.
----

-__Stretch goal__ – if you also include the search terms you used when [searching for a solution][search for solutions] to your problem, you make it easier for us maintainers to improve the documentation.
+Now, provide the link to the section of the documentation you decribed above and Make sure you link the subpages and anchor the headings directly.

 > __Why we need this__: providing the links to the documentation help us
 > understand which sections of our documentation need to be adjusted, extended,